Davidevlops/JS-DSA/Data-structures-LinkedList.md

+# Discovering JavaScript's Hidden Secrets: Understanding Linked List as a Data Structure.

-Welcome back, in the last episode,we dived into data structures in details. we disussed some important concepts in Data structures which include the meaning of data structure, categroies of data structures, and discusssed array as a type of linear data structure.
+Welcome back!
+In the last episode, we started data structures in detail.
+We discussed some fundamental concepts, including the definition of a data structure, the categories of data structures, and specifically explored arrays as a type of linear data structure.

-In this episode, we would be discussing LinkedList as another type of linear data structure.
+In this episode, we'll be discussing Linked List as another type of linear data structure.

-- **linked lists:** A linked list is a collection of nodes, where each node contains a data element and a reference (or pointer) to the next node in the sequence.
-Unlike arrays, linked lists do not require contiguous memory allocation which allows for dynamic memory allocation and efficient insertion and deletion operations.
-Linked lists can be categorized into two major types which are: singly linked list and doubly linked list.
+- **Linked List:** A linked list is a collection of nodes, with each node containing a data element and a reference (or pointer) to the next node in the sequence.
+Unlike arrays, linkedlists do not require contiguous memory allocation.
+This characteristic enables dynamic memory allocation and facilitates efficient insertion and deletion operations.
+Linked lists can be categorized into two major types: singly linked lists and doubly linked lists.

-  - **singly linked lists:** A singly linked list is a fundamental data structure used in computer science and programming.
-It is a collection of nodes where each node contains two parts: a data and a reference (or pointer) to the next node in the sequence.
-In a singly linked list, each node points only to the next node in the sequence, and the last node points to null, indicating the end of the list.
-An example of a linked list is illustrated below.
+  - **Singly linked List:** A singly linked list is a fundamental data structure widely used in computer science and programming.
+It consists of nodes, where each node has two components: data and a reference (or pointer) to the next node in the sequence.
+In a singly linked list, each node points only to the next node in the sequence, with the last node pointing to null, indicating the end of the list.
+Various operations can be performed on a singly linked list, similar to those on an array.
+These operations include access, insertion/deletion, traversal, and search.

+    A picture of a singly linked list is shown below.

+    A Singly linked list Data structure can be implemented with it's various operations.

     ```js
     class Node {